marmotlab/Search-TTA-RL-VLN/README.md

 <!-------------------- News -------------------->
-## 📢 News
+## 📢 News / To-Dos
+- [ ] Release ROS2 simulation code
-* [Sep 2025]: We abstracted our codebase to work with custom score maps, environments, and planners.
+- [x] [Sept 25]: We abstracted our codebase to work with custom score maps, environments, and planners.
 Feel free to adapt this to your [navigation/search problem formulation](#custom-score-maps)! 🛩️
-* [Sep 2025]: We release LISA-AVS, a [LISA](https://github.com/dvlab-research/LISA) 7B VLM finetuned on AVS-Bench to output score maps and text explanations given input satellite images and text queries.
+- [x] [Sept 25]: We release LISA-AVS, a [LISA](https://github.com/dvlab-research/LISA) 7B VLM finetuned on AVS-Bench to output score maps and text explanations given input satellite images and text queries.
 Check out our [LISA-AVS demo here](https://huggingface.co/spaces/derektan95/LISA-AVS-demo)! 🔥
-* [Sep 2025]: We release our AVS RL policy pre-trained on [AVS-Bench](https://huggingface.co/datasets/derektan95/avs-bench) score maps 🦁
+- [x] [Sept 25]: We release our AVS RL policy pre-trained on [AVS-Bench](https://huggingface.co/datasets/derektan95/avs-bench) score maps 🦁
-* [Sep 2025]: Initial release of Search-TTA and AVS-Bench.
+- [x] [Sept 25]: Initial release of Search-TTA and AVS-Bench.
 Check out our [Search-TTA demo here](https://huggingface.co/spaces/derektan95/search-tta-demo)! 🚀
-* [Aug 2025]: Our paper is accepted at the [Conference of Robot Learning (CoRL 2025)](https://www.corl.org/)! 🇰🇷
+- [x] [Aug 25]: Our paper is accepted at the [Conference of Robot Learning (CoRL 2025)](https://www.corl.org/)! 🇰🇷

 <!-------------------- Overview -------------------->